 The successful implementation of AVRR programmes requires cooperation and participation of a broad range of actors, including migrants, civil society and the governments in both host countries and countries of origin.
-The partnerships created by IOM and a diverse range of national and international stakeholders are essential to the effective implementation of AVRRs – from the pre-return to the reintegration stages.
+The partnerships created by the International Organization for Migration (IOM) and a diverse range of national and international stakeholders are essential to the effective implementation of AVRRs – from the pre-return to the reintegration stages.

 The program is addressed to:

 Migrants whose requests for granting a form of protection in Romania have been definitely and irrevocably rejected;

 Asylum seekers who have waived the procedure for granting a form of protection or aliens who have waived a form of protection previously obtained;

-The project is also aimed at informing the wider public, such as local and central public institutions, NGOs, mass media and the general public in Romania.
+The project is also aimed at informing the wider public, such as local and central public institutions, NGOs, mass media, and the general public in Romania.

 - Voluntary repatriation means returning home with dignity.
-The migrant is not escorted and no sanctions are applied in writing on his travel documents;
+The migrant is not escorted and no sanctions are applied in writing on his travel documents.

-- Assistance for issuing a travel document;
+- Assistance for issuing a travel document.

-- Assistance at the airport of departure and arrival in the country of origin;
+- Assistance at the airport of departure and arrival in the country of origin.

-- Support for reintegration into the country of origin: migrants who want to start a small business at home, attend classes, or upon return are in need of: food, clothes, dishes, etc., can be helped by IOM with a certain amount of money.
-The reintegration allowance is not granted in cash
+- Support for reintegration into the country of origin: migrants who want to start a small business at home, attend classes, or upon return are in need of: food, clothes, dishes, etc, can be helped by IOM with a certain amount of money.
+The reintegration allowance is not granted in cash.

-- Advising migrants on voluntary return;
+- Advising migrants on voluntary return.

-- Performing assisted voluntary return;
+- Performing assisted voluntary return.

-- Assistance with the reintegration of returnees into their countries of origin;
+- Assistance with the reintegration of returnees into their countries of origin.